 - Epic Systems

 - Inventory tracking software

 How do I Become a LP or LV Nurse?

 What education or degrees do I need to become a Licensed Practical or Licensed Vocational Nurse?

 What work experience do I need to become a LP or LV Nurse?

-Where do Licensed Practical and Licensed Vocational Nurses Work?
+Where Licensed Practical and Licensed Vocational Nurses Are Employed

-Licensed Practical and Licensed Vocational Nurses work in the following industries:
+Below are examples of industries where Licensed Practical and Licensed Vocational Nurses work: